Deutsche Börse: Unscheduled Component Changes In MDAX, SDAX And TecDAX

-Qontigo’s global index provider STOXX Ltd. has announced unscheduled component changes in the MDAX, SDAX and TecDAX indices.
+Qontigo’s global index provider STOXX Ltd. announces component changes in the MDAX, SDAX and TecDAX indices.

-These changes are due to breaches of basic criteria (timely publication of the audited Annual Financial Report), as outlined in section 5.1.2 in the Guide to the DAX Equity Indices.
+These changes are due to a breach of basic criteria (listing on Regulated Market of FWB), as outlined in section 5.1.2 in the Guide to the DAX Equity Indices.

 |Deletion